GenoML/genoml2/README.md

 --addit examples/discrete/training_addit.csv \
 --feature_selection 50
 ```
-The `--feature_selection` flag uses extraTrees ([classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html) for discrete data; [regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) for continuous data) to output a `*_approx_feature_importance.txt` file with the features most contributing to your model at the top.
+The `--feature_selection` flag uses extraTrees ([classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesClassifier.html) for discrete data; [regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html) for continuous data) to output a `*.approx_feature_importance.txt` file with the features most contributing to your model at the top.

 <a id="2"></a>